Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Conclusion

 \section{Conclusion}

-We propose and analyzes a simple, implementable occupancy-triggered redirection policy for managing ED congestion by routing selected low-acuity arrivals to alternative care when the department is crowded.
-Using a tractable two-class priority-queue framework, we characterize steady-state performance and determine an optimal redirection threshold under a long-run objective that balances revenue and congestion-related costs.
+We propose and analyze an easily implementable occupancy-triggered redirection policy for managing ED congestion by routing selected low-acuity arrivals to alternative care when the department is crowded.
+Using a tractable two-class priority-queue framework, we characterize steady-state performance and determine an optimal redirection threshold under a long-run objective that balances revenue and congestion-related costs from the hospital perspective.
+We establish structural properties of the optimal threshold, including monotone comparative statics with respect to all model parameters, that analytically characterize how $\theta^*$ responds to changes in the operational environment without resolving the numerical optimization.
 Numerical experiments calibrated to representative rural and urban settings indicate that the optimal threshold is highly context dependent and that enabling alternative care yields consistent improvements relative to a no-redirection baseline across the parameter ranges tested.
-These improvements were up to 4.84\% in rural settings and 5.90\% ir rural settings.
-Sensitivity analysis highlights the relative cost of urgent delay as a primary driver of both the optimal policy and the value of redirection.
+These improvements were up to 4.84\% in rural settings and 5.90\% in urban settings.
+Sensitivity analysis highlights that across both configurations, the waiting cost ratio demonstrates the strongest influence on performance, whereas the threshold proportion $\theta/k$ displays distinct patterns in each scenario.
+Robustness analysis confirms that the optimal threshold and objective value are insensitive to non-exponential service time distributions.
+Simulation experiments further show that the optimal threshold is stable across preemptive and non-preemptive priority disciplines, and that the referral policy yields substantial gains under both disciplines.
 In addition, our capacity-allocation experiments suggest that allowing urgent patients to overflow into non-urgent capacity under preemptive priority often outperforms strict partitioning.
 Future work should incorporate richer operational features, including nonstationary arrivals, multiple acuity classes, and alternative-care capacity constraints, and should validate key economic and behavioral inputs using site-specific data.
+Additionally, the fixed acceptance probability $p_a$ is a modeling simplification; incorporating state-dependent acceptance behavior where patients respond to real-time system occupancy represents an important direction for future work.
+Extending the model to explicitly account for boarding dynamics, fast-tracking of low-acuity patients to dedicated treatment areas, and triage-based patient classification would bring the framework closer to full operational fidelity and is a natural direction for future research.
+Extending the objective to a social planner's perspective, incorporating patient welfare, equity of access, and system-wide externalities, would also allow the approach to be considered from alternative perspectives such as from government policymakers.